Ndanema98/Jordan-shop/README.md

  - ## User Stories
    ### First Time User Goals
    As a first time user I want:
+   - To be able to understand the aim of the programme and how it works.
+   - To be able to use the programme in relation to my business.
+   - The programme to function correctly.

    ### Frequent User Goals
    As a frequent user I want:
+   - The programme to be fluent and easy to use.
+   - The programme to positively affect my business.
+   - The programme to function correctly.

    ### Developer's Goals.
    As the developer I want:
+   - To provide a useful programme that fufills it's aims.
+   -
+   -

  - ## Design
    ### Flowchart